talhajjaj/read01.md/raed06a.md

 There are two ways to select an element from a Nodelist:
 The item() method and array syntax.
 Both require the index number of the element you want.
 Array syntax is preferred over the item() method because it is faster.before selecting a node from a nodelist , check that it contains nodes . if you repeatedly use the Nodelist ,store it in a variable.

+Repeating actions for an entire noodelist;

+when you have Nodelist,you can loop through each node in the collection and apply the same statements to each.

+attribute nodes ;
+once you have an element node, you can use other properties and methods on that element node to access and change its attributes.